gozem-gsu/Redox-Potential-Protocol/Table2/README.md

 ### 5. `4-extract-coordinates.py`

-This script extracts the coordinates of the last optimized geometry found under "Standard Orientation" in Gaussian log files.
-It accounts for differences in log files based on the use of the `nosym` keyword in the `.com` file, which affects the appearance of optimized coordinates under "Standard Orientation" or "Input Orientation".
+Extracts coordinates of the last optimized geometry found under "Standard Orientation".
+Note that Gaussian log files differ based on the use of the 'nosym' keyword in the .com file.
+When symmetry is off, the optimized coordinates appear under "Standard Orientation".
+Conversely, with symmetry on, optimized coordinates are listed under "Input Orientation".
+Turning off symmetry allows the molecule more flexibility to achieve the lowest energy structure.

 ## Getting Started